MaryBethBaker/wet-boew-api-standards/README.md

 wet-boew-api-standards
 ======================

-Possible requirements for Government of Canada APIs based on the [White House standards](https://github.com/WhiteHouse/api-standards)
+Possible requirements for Government of Canada APIs based on the White House standards.
+Translation request has been submitted.

 * [Guidelines](#guidelines)
 * [Pragmatic REST](#pragmatic-rest)